GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Experiments

 \subsection{Ablation Studies}

-\textbf{Impact of Context Size \& Image Token Length.} We analyze the influence of context size and image token length in Tables~\ref{tab:anole7b_context_size} and~\ref{tab:anole7b_instruction_context}.
+\textbf{Impact of Context Size \& Image Token Length.} We analyze the influence of context size and image token length in Figure~\ref{fig:content}.
 Due to Anole-7B's 4096-token constraint, larger contexts (size=4 for visualization, size=5 for instruction generation) necessitate reducing image tokens from 784 to 400 per frame.
 Results illustrate a clear performance trade-off: moderate context extensions (1→2 frames) enhance temporal coherence and task accuracy, while further expansions at reduced image token length (400 tokens/frame) impair visual fidelity and instruction quality.
 The results indicate that longer visual histories are effective when each frame retains sufficient token content; otherwise, added context may impede performance.

-\textbf{Effect of Token Discrepancy Loss.} We discuss the effectiveness of the token discrepancy loss ($\mathcal{L}_{vis}$) in Table~\ref{tab:anole7b_token_discrepancy}.
-Here, w/o $\mathcal{L}_{vis}$ means using label smoothing loss $\mathcal{L}_{ins}$ instead of $\mathcal{L}_{vis}$.
-The results indicate substantial improvement in generated image quality across all metrics—SSIM (0.52$\rightarrow$0.69), PSNR (15.35$\rightarrow$20.02), LPIPS (0.36$\rightarrow$0.27), and DreamSIM (0.23$\rightarrow$0.13).
-These findings suggest that explicitly modeling token similarity via $\mathcal{L}_{vis}$ helps preserve perceptual and structural details, enabling higher-fidelity visual predictions of our navigation visualization method.
+\textbf{Effect of Token Discrepancy Loss.}~Table~\ref{tab:anole7b_token_discrepancy} demonstrates the effectiveness of the token discrepancy loss ($\mathcal{L}_{vis}$).
+Here, w/o $\mathcal{L}_{vis}$ means using label smoothing loss $\mathcal{L}_{ins}$ instead on image tokens. $\mathcal{L}_{vis}$ substantially improves image quality across all metrics, indicating that explicitly modeling token similarity is crucial for preserving perceptual and structural details in visual predictions.

+\textbf{Computational Efficiency Trade-off.}~We analyze the computational cost of our two reasoning strategies on the R2R-Goal validation unseen split.
+One-pass reasoning achieves 1.2$\times$ faster inference than Interleaved reasoning.
+This difference arises from Interleaved's iterative instruction refinement at each step.~Besides, this presents a practical trade-off: Interleaved delivers higher accuracy (BLEU-4: 0.32 vs 0.29) with a 20\% time cost, suitable for those quality-critical applications, while One-pass offers efficient inference when speed is prioritized.